mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
 mpif90 -O3 name.f90 -o my_program
 ```
 This will create an executable file named `my_program`.
-Users can write a `Makefile` to build programs with multiple source files.
+Prepare a GNU Makefile to build programs with multiple source files.

 ### MPI jobs